-Our former midfielder - and current Under-18s manager – recalls the late-night eating habits of room-mate Gianluca Vialli and becoming our youngest Premier League debutant, as well as the sense of pride he felt after being handed the captain’s armband.
+Our former midfielder - and current Under-18s manager – recalls the late-night eating habits of room-mate Gianluca Vialli, becoming our youngest Premier League debutant and the sense of pride he felt after being handed the captain’s armband.

 Midfielder Drew Spence has been an integral part of Chelsea Ladies’ team this season as they chase glory on three fronts and having just signed a new contract at the club she joined in 2008, she speaks exclusively to the magazine and looks back on her journey so far.